 Start arranging trekking clothes, gear, and other essentials for the trip gradually.
 If you are on a tight budget, consider renting gear in Kathmandu.

 Budget extra money for shopping and personal expenses while trekking.
-Our Everest Base Camp trek package covers major expenses like permits, guide and porter, Lukla flights, accommodation and three meals a day during trekking, accommodation and breakfasts in Kathmandu, taxes, and company charges.
-However, expenses like tips, travel insurance, Nepal travel visa fees, international flight fare, bar bills, etc., are not included in our package cost.
+Our package covers major expenses like permits, a guide, Lukla flights, three meals a day, accommodation and breakfasts in Kathmandu, taxes, and company charges.
+However, expenses like tips, porter, travel insurance, Nepal travel visa fees, international flight fare, bar bills, etc., are not included in our package cost.

 Conclusion

-Understanding the varying weather in September will also make you wise and save you from disappointments.
-With proper preparation and support from local travel agencies like us, you can complete the Everest Base Camp trek without any worries.
+Understanding the weather will also make you wise and save you from disappointments.
+With proper preparation and support from local travel agencies like us, you can complete the Everest Base Camp trek in September without any worries.